 The phytochemicals present have shown immense importance in relieving the society from various diseases.
 This has also helped in synthesizing isolated analog molecules by the pharmaceutical industry, in the run towards finding new, cheap and novel drugs.

 This study provides scientific information about Thevetia peruviana, based on its antibacterial potential and chemical profiling.
-The antibacterial activity of Thevetia peruviana leaves may be attributed to various phytochemical constituents present in the crude extract.
-The purified components may have even more potency with respect to inhibition of microbes.
+The antibacterial activity of Thevetia peruviana may be attributed to various phytochemical constituents present in the crude extract.
+The purified components may have even more potency concerning inhibition of microbes.
 Thus, there is still a lot of scope for further research which can reveal the exact potential of the plant to inhibit pathogenic microbes.

 CONFLICT OF INTEREST: No conflict of interest.